Soname-Solutions/salmon/docs/deployment.md

 - NodeJS
 - AWS CDK Toolkit.
 You can refer to [AWS Guide](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html) for installation.
 - AWS CLIv2.
 It's also recommended to set up AWS CLI profiles for AWS accounts where you tooling and monitored environments reside.
-- Python environment with installed packages from (/infra_monitored_account/requirements.txt) and (/infra_tooling_account/requirements.txt)
+- Python environment with installed packages from (/requirements.txt) and, (optional) if you intend to run unit tests and integration tests locally (/requirements-test.txt)

 ### AWS Accounts Setup